When to Get an Intervention

 - Using carelessly – Your loved one uses carelessly and in dangerous situations.
 He or she might use more than one substance at a time, use while driving a vehicle, share needles with others, or use in dangerous places such as alleyways, behind dumpsters, or in the presence of strangers.

-Interventions can be conducted at any time, however, the sooner that you can get your loved one into treatment, the better.
+Interventions can be conducted at any time, however, the sooner that you can get your loved one into detox and treatment, the better.
 If your loved one is experiencing these and any other behaviors that make his or her substance abuse his or her primary focus, seeking help through an intervention can be life-saving.
 Additionally, regardless of what decision your loved one makes in regards to going to treatment, seeking help for yourself and your family members can help to eliminate the mental, physical, and emotional load placed upon your shoulders by this disease.